POSITION IDENTIFICATION

 GENERAL FUNCTION

 The Applications Developer/Programmer Analyst - Institutional Research identifies, recommends, implements, and supports both commercial and custom software packages.
 Working as part of a team, participates in the systems design processes by analyzing user needs, recommending a solution(s), and then developing software applications while applying “best practice” principles and techniques.
-The Applications Developer/ Programmer Analyst - IR updates software or enhances existing software capabilities while accepting assigned responsibility for projects which includes using programing languages and work-flow charts to map projects prior to building or maintenance.
+This position updates software or enhances existing software capabilities while accepting assigned responsibility for projects which includes using programing languages and work-flow charts to map projects prior to building or maintenance.
 The Applications Developer/ Programmer Analyst - IR consistently monitors the performance of IR’s software and computer systems and functions as a subject matter expert (SME) on project analysis and implementation to ensure that IT and business processes are properly executed.
-In addition, the Applications Developer/ Programmer Analyst - IR continuously looks for opportunities to become more efficient and effective and consults with the Director, Institutional Research regarding project status, proposals, or technical issues, such as software system design or maintenance.
+In –this position continuously looks for opportunities to become more efficient and effective and consults with the Director, Institutional Research regarding project status, proposals, or technical issues, such as software system design or maintenance.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least one year of experience with business applications is required; three years of business applications experience is preferred.
 Experience with network protocols, as well as computer hardware, and software is required.
-Programming with fluency in SQL, DAX, Python, and Pandas is required.
-Experience using an Oracle SQL development environment such as SQL Developer is required.
+Programming with fluency in multiple statistical computing software applications is required as well as experience in using a development environment is required.

 Skills: Attention to detail, effective critical thinking, and good verbal and written communication skills are required.
 Ability to determine how a system should work and how changes in conditions, operations, and the environment will affect outcomes is required.
-Ability to combine pieces of information to form general rules or conclusions, for example finding a relationship among seemingly unrelated events is required.
-Programming with fluency in SQL, DAX, Python, and Pandas are required.
-Ability to modify software programs to improve performance or develop new applications using SQL, DAX, Python, and Pandas is required.
-Proficiency using and maintaining relational databases (i.e., Oracle, Banner, etc.) with the ability to think strategically and logically is required.
+The ability to combine pieces of information to form general rules or conclusions, for example finding a relationship among seemingly unrelated events is required.
+Documented programming experience with multiple statistical computing software applications is required.
+The ability to modify software programs to improve performance or develop new applications is required.
+Proficiency in using and maintaining relational databases (i.e., Oracle, Banner, etc.) with the ability to think strategically and logically is required.
 The ability to use computers and computer systems to program, write software/applications, set up functions, enter data, or process information is required.
 Identifying principles, reasons, or facts of information, by breaking down information or data into separate parts is required.
 Honest and ethical behavior in all IR business is required and always expected.
 The ability to maintain confidentiality regarding information processed, stored, or accessed by the systems is required.
 Proficiency and consistency in creating, testing, and maintaining IR products and systems are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES